TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 ### *Other Common Issues/Troubleshooting:*

-* Disconnect all the pins expect the USB cable.
+* Disconnect all the pins except the USB cable.
 * Press the reset button on the Arduino before uploading.
 * Try running the Arduino IDE in administrator/sudo mode.
 * Close other apps that might be using the COM port.